 Method 1 – step by step photos on quick semiya upma recipe

-1. Add oil to a hot pan, add mustard, cumin, urad dal, chana dal and peanuts.
+1. Heat oil in a pan.
+Add mustard, cumin, urad dal, chana dal and peanuts.
 When the peanuts get roasted well and turn golden, sprinkle hing.
 I have not used ginger, if you like it add it now.

-2. Add thinly sliced onions, slit or chopped green chili and curry leaves.
-Fry for 2 minutes.
+2. Add thinly sliced onions, green chili and curry leaves.
+Fry for 2 to 3 minutes.

 3. Add unroasted semiya.

-5. While the vermicelli gets roasted, to a small pot add 1 ¾ cups water if using thick variety or 1 cups water if using thin variety.
+5. While the vermicelli gets roasted, heat 1 ¾ cups water in a separate pot.
 Add salt and taste it.
 It should be slightly salty.
 Bring this to a boil.
 You can do it on the stove or in a microwave.

-6. Pour the hot water to the vermicelli and stir immediately to prevent lumps.
+6. Pour the hot water to the vermicelli and then stir immediately to prevent lumps.

 7. Cook on a medium high flame without covering till the entire moisture is absorbed.
 Stir occasionally.